AdobeDocs/campaign-standard.en/help/channels/using/configuring-transactional-event.md

 ## Specific configurations {#transactional-event-specific-configurations}

-Transactional event configuration may vary depending on the [type of transactional message](../../channels/using/getting-started-with-transactional-msg.md#transactional-message-types) you want to send (event or profile), and the channel that will be used.
+Transactional event configuration may vary depending on the [type of transactional message](../../channels/using/getting-started-with-transactional-msg.md#transactional-message-types) you want to send (event or profile), and on the channel that will be used.

 The following sections detail what specific configuration should be set according to the desired transactional message.
 For more on the general steps to configure an event, refer to [Creating an event](#creating-an-event).